 Big Data and Managerial Decision-making

-Data is everywhere and understanding what it means is an ever more important input into strategic decision making in organizations.
+Data is everywhere, and understanding what it means is vital for strategic decision-making in organizations.
 This program is designed to give leaders the framework to judge what good data science looks like so that you can identify where data projects can add value and lead with confidence.

 TOPICS AND KEY TAKEAWAYS

 - Understand what Big Data/AI can and can’t do (abilities and limitations)

 - Learn how to use experiments and predictive analysis to improve decision making.